Technology

 Through the process of selecting, preparing, cooking and serving food, students develop their creativity and experience a sense of accomplishment.
 At the same time they develop skills that contribute to their well-being.

-Food Technology focusses on developing knowledge and skills about the use of ingredients to process, preserve, pack and store products.
+Food Technology (at Year 10 only) focusses on developing knowledge and skills about the use of ingredients to process, preserve, pack and store products.

 Digital Technology